SystemsApproach/tcpcc/algorithm.rst

    Associating the ACK with (a) original transmission versus (b) retransmission.

-The solution is surprisingly simple.
-Whenever TCP retransmits a segment, it stops taking samples of the RTT; it only measures ``SampleRTT`` for segments that have been sent only once.
-This solution is known as the Karn/Partridge algorithm, after its inventors.
-Their proposed fix also includes a second small change to TCP’s timeout mechanism.
+The solution at first looks surprisingly simple.
+It is known as the Karn/Partridge algorithm, after its inventors.
+With this algorithm, whenever TCP retransmits a segment, it stops taking samples of the RTT; it only measures ``SampleRTT`` for segments that have been sent only once.
+But the algorithm also includes a second change to TCP’s timeout mechanism.
 Each time TCP retransmits, it sets the next timeout to be twice the last timeout, rather than basing it on the last ``EstimatedRTT``.
-That is, Karn and Partridge proposed that TCP use exponential backoff.
-The motivation for using exponential backoff is that congestion the most likely cause of lost segments, meaning that the TCP source should not react too aggressively to a timeout.
-In fact, the more times the connection times out, the more cautious the source should become.
-We will see this idea again, embodied in a much more sophisticated mechanism, in a later section.
+That is, Karn and Partridge proposed that RTT estimation use exponential backoff.
+The motivation for using exponential backoff is that timeouts cause retransmission, and retransmitted segments are no longer contributing to an update in the RTT estimate.
+So the idea is to be more cautious in declaring that a packet has been lost, rather than getting into a possible cycle of aggressively timing out and then retransmitting.
+We will see this idea of exponential backoff again, embodied in a much more sophisticated mechanism, in a later section.

 Jacobson/Karels Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Karn/Partridge algorithm was an improvement, but it did not
+The Karn/Partridge algorithm was an improvement to RTT estimation, but it did not
 eliminate congestion.
 The 1988 congestion-control mechanism proposed
-by Jacobson and Karels include a new way to decide when to time out
+by Jacobson and Karels includes (along with several other components) a new way to decide when to time out
 and retransmit a segment.

 The main problem with the original computation is that it does not